Welcome emails have the potential to make a huge difference to your customers’ experiences and their ongoing engagement with your brand.

 Key components:

-• Support link.
-The P.S. is used to give the customer care contact details.
+Support link.
+The “P.S.” is used to give the customer care contact details.

 The email subject line uses the standard “Welcome to [Company]” but also mentions the discount code, something that’s likely to increase the average open rate.

 If you’re selling a physical product that has to be delivered, customers will likely want to know what the process will look like.
-ProCook tells their customers exactly what to expect next, from the delivery of goods to the review request.
+ProCook tells its customers exactly what to expect next, from the delivery of goods to the review request.

 The personalized recommendations based on the customer’s initial purchases are another nice touch and an easy way to make more sales.